How to Install Crown Molding on Cabinets

 Measure the Lower Edge of the Crown Molding

 For the sleekest appearance, the bottom edge of the crown molding will be flush with the face of the cabinets.
 This means that the nailing strips need to be stepped back on all sides by the thickness of the lower edge of the crown molding.
 With the tape measure, measure this thickness.
 For many popular crown molding profiles, this thickness is about 1/8-inch.

 Cut the Nailing Strips

 Cut the nailing strips to the cabinet perimeter size, minus the thickness of the crown molding's lower edge.
-So, if the crown molding's lower edge thickness is 1/8-inch, you would have:
+So, if the crown molding's lower edge thickness is 1/8-inch, here's how to measure the front and side strips:

 The front strip should be as long as the width of the cabinet, minus 1/8-inch on each end for a total subtraction of 1/4-inch.
-So, for a cabinet that is 36 inches wide, the front strip will measure 35 3/4 inches.
+For a cabinet that is 36 inches wide, the front strip will measure 35 3/4 inches.

-The length of each side strip should be arrived at by starting with the wall cabinet depth (usually 12 inches) and subtracting:
+The length of each side strip should be arrived at by starting with the wall cabinet depth (usually 12 inches) and subtracting 1 1/2-inch actual, not nominal, width of the front strip, then 1/8-inch set-back imposed by the front strip, and then a 1/8-inch expansion gap between the kitchen wall and the end of the strip.

 For a 12-inch deep wall cabinet, the length of each side strip would be 10 1/4 inches.